jeanvalentin/jeanvalentin.github.io/pages/mdx/node-db2.md

 Yes, this happens with ODBC.
 First, make sure ODBC is installed on your local computer.
 Execute `sudo apt install unixodbc unixodbc-dev`, or a variant of it depending on your package manager.

-_node-odbc_ is a package that enable you to use ODBC in Node.
+_node-odbc_ is a package that enables you to use ODBC in Node.
 Should you choose this one, add it to your project: `npm i odbc`.
 Documentation here: https://www.npmjs.com/package/odbc

 ## Install the ODBC driver